Leaders to UN: A warmer world is a more violent one, too - NewsBreak

 Leaders to UN: A warmer world is a more violent one, too

-UNITED NATIONS -- Using apocalyptic images, three presidents and seven foreign ministers warned Thursday that a warmer world is also a more violent one.
+UNITED NATIONS — (AP) — Using apocalyptic images, three presidents and seven foreign ministers warned Thursday that a warmer world is also a more violent one.

 At a ministerial meeting of the Security Council, the officials urged the U.N.’s most powerful body to do more to address the security implications of climate change and make global warming a key part of all U.N. peacekeeping operations.